 Benefits to the economy

 The oil and gas sector is vital to both the UK and Scottish economies.
-The sector was worth an estimated £11.8 billion to Scotland’s economy in 2017, representing over 7% of total Scottish GDP.
+Oil and gas extraction alone was worth an estimated £8.8 billion in GVA to Scotland’s economy in 2019, representing 5% of total Scottish GDP.

 More than 44 billion barrels of oil equivalent (boe) have been extracted from the UK Continental Shelf since the 1970s, and industry regulator the Oil and Gas Authority estimates that up to 20 billion boe can still be recovered.

-The sector is also a major employer, supporting an estimated 110,000 jobs in Scotland.
+The sector is also a major employer, estimated to support around 100,000 jobs in Scotland in 2018 through direct, indirect and induced impacts.

 Bills and legislation